-To be an SSMS professional, you will first have to attain a basic understanding of the many ways safety and security are entwined with modern society.
-This is why the first year focuses on introductory courses like: International Law, Criminology, Psychology, Economics, Policy Making, Business Administration and various management courses.
-Before even thinking about advising commercial companies and governmental institutions on their security policies, you will first have to take their organisational structure and culture into account.
+To be an SSMS professional, you’ll first have to attain a basic understanding of the many ways safety and security are interlinked with modern society.
+This is why year one focuses on introductory courses like International Law, Criminology, Psychology, Economics, Policy Making, Business Administration and management courses.
+Before you even think about advising commercial companies and governmental institutions on their security policies, you’ll have to take their organisational structure and culture into account.

-To complement these theoretical courses we further introduce our students to SSMS by approaching various topics and themes from a more practical perspective during group projects.
-As an example: in module three you will roam the streets and districts of The Hague, looking for safety and security breaches.
-Where are criminals most likely to strike?
-And how you can make an existing environment safer?
-As an SSMS student your appreciate security management is all in the details.
-In module four we also concentrate on safety auditing, which includes several visits to military bases.
-These introductory practical projects will force you to focus on the specifics of safety management first, before moving on to larger environments in the second and third year, which deal with even greater risks.
+We also approach various SSMS topics and themes from a more practical perspective during group projects.
+For example, in module 3 you’ll explore the streets and districts of The Hague looking for potential safety and security concerns in the surroundings.
+Security management is all about the details.
+In module 4 we concentrate on safety auditing, which includes visits to military bases.
+These introductory practical projects will allow you to focus on the specifics of safety management before moving on to larger environments in the second and third year, which deal with even greater risks.

-Year two is all about deepening the knowledge you acquire in year one.
-During the first term you will be introduced to Industrial Safety.
-This could be as straightforward as evaluating the initiation of new safety protocols at a factory, or as complex as designing crises scenarios at the Port of Rotterdam.
-In the second half of year two you will learn how international institutions tackle safety and security issues on a daily basis.
-Great, more books!
-Not really.
-Among other group projects, you will participate in simulations exercises.
-During these sessions - much like mock-trials prepare lawyers for their big day in court - you will play out different roles.
-You could be representing the EU, for example, or Syria, the US, and even a terror group.
+Year two is all about deepening the knowledge you acquired in year one.
+For example, during the second term you’ll be introduced to Industrial Safety.
+This could be as straightforward as evaluating new safety protocols at a factory, or as complex as designing crisis scenarios at Schiphol Airport.
+In the second half of year two, you’ll learn how international institutions tackle safety and security issues on a daily basis.
+More reading?
+Certainly, but you’ll also take part in group projects creating simulation exercises and assessing risks and threat for major international events.
 International security management is as much about politics as it is about intelligence.
-Just because you feel a particular security procedure will hit the spot, doesn’t mean everyone feels the same way.
+Just because you feel a particular security procedure will do the job, it doesn’t mean everyone else feels the same way.

-Year three is all about the ‘how’ of SSMS, as opposed to the ‘why’.
-You will become acquainted with the professional values needed for safety management.
-And also be expected to take on a more advisory role in the field of safety and security management, consulting with companies on their current security issues.
-Last year, for instance, OPCW (the Organisation for the Prohibitions of Chemical Weapons) visited us and asked students to analyse the weapon industry and intercept potential risks for the coming years.
-We have also welcomed European directors of multinationals like General Motors and TESLA, who came to share their current concerns, as well as to cherry-pick our students’ knowledge and creativity.
+Year three is more about the ‘how’ of SSMS in addition to the ‘why’.
+You’ll become acquainted with the professional values needed for safety management.
+You’ll be expected to take on a more advisory role in the field of safety and security management, consulting with companies on their current security issues.
+Last year, for instance, the Organisation for the Prohibitions of Chemical Weapons (OPCW) visited us and asked students to analyse the weapons industry and anticipate potential risks.
+We’ve also welcomed European directors from multinationals like Siemens and Tesla, who came to share their current concerns - as well as cherry pick our students’ knowledge and creativity.

 Internship and graduation

-These three challenging but insightful years at SSMS will be your springboard to a successful international internship in year four, and later to a career as a professional.
-Thanks to our wide array of partnerships with companies that include: Europol, the AIVD (Dutch Intelligence Service) and NATO, we will definitely be able to help you choose a suitable internship.
+The first three challenging but insightful years on SSMS will be your springboard to a successful international internship in year four.
+And your career.
+We’ll help you choose a suitable internship thanks to our wide array of partnerships with companies including Europol, the Dutch Intelligence Service (AIVD) and NATO.
 That said, SSMS students are usually quite certain what sort of internship they are looking for.
 Some might start off at the NATO School in Naples, helping to design professional military training programmes.
-Others go to the Dutch Explosive Ordnance Disposal Division (EODD), followed by an internship at Daimler, or designing efficient air transport systems at Eurocontrol (the European Organisation for the Safety of air Navigation).
-We urge students to write their thesis about a specific safety and security issue their host company faces.
-And more often than not, these organisations will explain the issues they face during the internship, giving students pointers on how to solve them.
+Others may go to the Dutch Explosive Ordnance Disposal Division (EODD), followed by an internship at Daimler, or design efficient air transport systems at Eurocontrol (the European Organisation for the Safety of Air Navigation).
+We encourage students to write their thesis about a specific safety and security issue that their host company faces.
+And more often than not, these organisations will explain the issues they face during the internship, giving you pointers on how to solve them.

-SSMS is the only Bachelor’s programme in Europe that offers Safety and Security Management at an international level.
-The intercultural character of the SSMS classroom gives students a clear understanding of how different nations deal with safety and security, and where there is room for improvement.
-This pertinent approach echoes in all SSMS’ courses, including the many guest lectures given by ‘officials’ currently working at Scotland Yard and the AIVD (Dutch Intelligence Service).
-And yes, their names and resumes are as secretive as the work they do.
-Among excursions in year two and three, including one to Europol, you will get to visit military bases and advanced prison systems, where you will see how they apply the safety and security measures you learned about in year one.
+SSMS is the first bachelors programme in Europe that offers safety and security management at an international level.
+The intercultural character of the SSMS classroom will you give a clear understanding of how different nations deal with safety and security and where there is room for improvement.
+This approach echoes in all SSMS courses, including the many guest lectures given by ‘officials’ currently working at Scotland Yard and the Dutch Intelligence Service (AIVD).
+And yes, their names and résumés may be as secretive as the work they do.
+During excursions in year two and three you’ll visit military bases and advanced prison systems, where you’ll see how they apply the safety and security measures you learned about in year one.

-We assume your time at SSMS will run smoothly.
-But, if you are experiencing any study problems, we offer personal assistance.
+We assume your time on SSMS will run smoothly.
+But, we do offer personal assistance if you are experiencing any study problems.
 A coach can help you keep track of your study progress and further guide your career development.
-He or she can help you improve your time-management skills for example, or find the right people within the programme to answer more complicated questions.
-He or she will also support you if you have any personal problems that can adversely affect your schoolwork
+He/she can help improve your time management skills, for example, or find the right people within the programme to answer more complicated questions.
+They will also support you if you have any personal problems that can adversely affect your schoolwork.